Air Quality

 Wirral Air Quality JSNA 2022

-Our Wirral Joint Strategic Needs Assessment on Air Quality was recently updated and recognised that individuals most susceptible to negative health impacts of air pollution exposure are likely to be among the most vulnerable people in society, in some cases with limited power to alter social circumstances or individual-level risk.
-Taking measures to improve air quality will have positive health benefits, helping to reduce health inequalities across the borough
+Our Wirral Joint Strategic Needs Assessment on Air Quality was last updated in 2022.
+It recognised that individuals most susceptible to negative health impacts of air pollution exposure are likely to be among the most vulnerable people in society, in some cases with limited power to alter social circumstances or individual-level risk.
+Taking measures to improve air quality will have positive health benefits, helping to reduce health inequalities across the borough.

 Wirral Joint Strategic Needs Assessment on Air Quality 2022